Considerations for Benchmarking Network Performance in Containerized Infrastructures

 Acceleration Networking Models includes different types of container

-networking model that apply different kinds of packet acceleration
+networking model that leverage different packet acceleration

-by CNIs that support packet acceleration techniques.
-The accelerated
+that support packet acceleration techniques.
+These accelerated

 The Acceleration networking model architecture and characteristic